horntoad/devart-template/project_summary.md

 3 HTML 5 canvas

 4 javascript

+PHASE TWO GOALS

+1 choose stimulus for artwork interaction with its surroundings

+2 develop hardware for stimulus

+3 develop interactive artwork software

+PHASE TWO HARDWARE

+1 to be determined

+PHASE TWO SOFTWARE

+1 modify artwork code developed in phase one

 ## Link to Prototype
 NOTE: If your project lives online you can add one or more links here.
 Make sure you have a stable version of your project running before linking it.